demisto/content/Packs/Sixgill/Integrations/Sixgill/README.md

 </ul>
 <h2>Detailed Description</h2>
 <p>Configure an API account:</p>
 <p>To configure an instance of Sixgill's integration in Demisto, you need to supply your API key and client Secret.
-Please contact support at cybersixgill.com to receive these.</p>
+Please contact support@cybersixgill.com to receive these.</p>
 <h2>Fetch Incidents</h2>
 <p>Sixgill's alerts are pushed as incidents to Demisto platform. </p>
 <h2>Configure Sixgill on Demisto</h2>